Unsupervised Deep Generative Models for Anomaly Detection in Neuroimaging: A Systematic Scoping Review: Results

-\paragraph{Brain tumours.} The vast majority of tumour studies relied on the BraTS dataset \citep{Menze2015}, which provides multi-sequence MRI including T1-w, contrast-enhanced T1 (T1c), T2-w, and FLAIR images.
-Some other used in-house datasets, or the \textit{neuroimaging dataset of brain tumour patient} from \citet{Pernet2016}.
-Gliomas, the primary pathology represented in BraTS, typically produce some of the largest lesions observed in neuroimaging, comparable in size to stroke.
-Lesion morphology varies substantially with tumour grade, and growth within the cranial cavity frequently distorts surrounding anatomical structures.
-Sequence choice is clinically motivated: T2-w and FLAIR highlight water content and oedema, while T1c reveals intratumoral activity through contrast uptake \citep{Menze2015}.
+\paragraph{Brain tumours.} The majority of tumour studies relied on the \textit{Brain Tumor Segmentation} (BraTS) challenge datasets \citep{Menze2015}, which provide multi-sequence MRI including T1-weighted (T1-w), contrast-enhanced T1-w (T1-w Gd), T2-weighted (T2-w), and FLAIR images.
+As detailed in Table~\ref{tab:dataset_summary}, BraTS has expanded substantially across releases: BraTS 2012 included 50 cases, BraTS 2015 increased to 253 cases (with a strong high-grade glioma predominance), BraTS 2017-2020 ranged from 477 to 660 cases with expert-revised annotations across multiple centres, and the most recent BraTS 2021-2023 (GLI) editions comprise approximately 2{,}040 multi-institutional cases \citep{Baid2021}.
+A smaller number of studies used alternative cohorts, including the neuroimaging dataset of brain tumour patients from \citet{Pernet2016} (22 cases) and the Brain Tumor Dataset (BTD) from \citet{Cheng2017} (233 cases), which are comparatively smaller and more homogeneous than BraTS.
+Gliomas, the primary pathology represented in these datasets, typically produce large focal lesions with substantial mass effect.
+Lesion morphology varies according to tumour grade, and progressive growth within the cranial cavity frequently distorts surrounding anatomical structures.
+Sequence selection is clinically motivated: T2-w and FLAIR emphasise water content and oedema, whereas T1-w Gd highlights blood-brain barrier disruption through contrast enhancement \citep{Menze2015}.

-\paragraph{Stroke.} Stroke lesions were primarily represented by two datasets: ISLES (Ischaemic Stroke Lesion Segmentation) \citep{HernandezPetzsche2022} and ATLAS (versions 1.2 and 2.0) \citep{Liew2021}.
-ISLES focuses on acute and sub-acute ischaemic strokes, providing diffusion-weighted imaging (DWI), apparent diffusion coefficient (ADC), and FLAIR sequences for approximately 400 cases.
-In the acute phase, DWI and FLAIR show marked hyperintensity in affected regions, whereas in the subacute-to-chronic phase, the DWI signal diminishes, making lesion delineation on FLAIR alone more challenging \citep{HernandezPetzsche2022}.
-ATLAS, by contrast, comprises 955 cases of chronic stroke with high-resolution T1-w MRI.
-Although valuable for large-scale research, chronic lesions are often subtler and more heterogeneous, rendering consistent delineation more difficult \citep{Liew2021}.